 Finally, in January 2019, DHCS requested stakeholder feedback on cost-neutral initiatives and activities to help improve Cal MediConnect.
 In total, DHCS received 23 comment letters representing input from 43 organizations and individuals.
-In March 2019, DHCS released a complete summary of the stakeholder input on CalDuals.org and outlined several improvement efforts that will take place to better serve Cal MediConnect members.
-In the summer of 2019, DHCS will create several workgroups to address duplicative reporting requirements and establish solutions to provide members better access to Durable Medical Equipment (DME).
+In March 2019, DHCS released a complete summary of the stakeholder input on CalDuals.org and outlined several improvement efforts that will take place to better serve Cal MediConnect enrollees.11 In the summer of 2019, DHCS had planned to create several workgroups to address duplicative reporting requirements and establish solutions to provide enrollees better access to Durable Medical Equipment (DME).
+The DME workgroup was convened in early 2020 and met several times to identify a set of recommendations for DHCS to consider implementing.
+As a result of the public health emergency, this workgroup's efforts were paused; however, a recommendations document is planned to be developed in the future.
 Additionally, DHCS will increase regulatory oversight of interpretation services in MCPs as related to timely access metrics, and look to lessons learned from this effort for potential improvements to the Cal MediConnect program.
-DHCS will continue to add data metrics to the quarterly Cal MediConnect dashboard based on stakeholder feedback and will include additional LTSS utilization and referral data.
+DHCS will continue to add data metrics to the guarterly Cal MediConnect dashboard based on stakeholder feedback and will include additional LTSS utilization and referral data.